 This Music Got Soul is available on the CD Take It Easy on K&K records.

-Glenmore Brown And Hopeton Lewis – Live Like A King (Glen Brown prduction)
+Glenmore Brown And Hopeton Lewis – Live Like A King (Wong Brothers production)

-Live Like A King is not currently available on reissue.
+Live Like A King was originally issued on WIRL in Jamaica and Fab in the UK, it is not currently available on reissue.

 Shaking Up Orange Street – Prince Buster (Prince Buster production)

 This uses the rhythm made famous by the Tennors Studio One tune Pressure And Slide though I believe that the Buster version came first(?).